tfrbf/EMG-Robot/README.md

 5. Connect the EMG sensors to the Arduino board as per the provided documentation.
 6. Connect the Bluetooth modules and set up the communication between the remote control device and the Arduino board.
 7. Compile and upload the sketch to the Arduino board.
-8. Power up the robot and ensure that all the connections are secure.
+8. Power up the robot and ensure all connections are secure.

 ## Usage